wics-uw/website/content/W2015/W15-blog-hollyxu.md

 in Venice Beach.

 Jackie spent an entire term convincing Holly to join her in the same co-op placement.
-"To get me to go to a different city &mdash; it was her complete doing."
+"To get me to go to a different city&mdash;it was her complete doing."

 Holly describes Venice Beach as a touristy, sunny, and laid-back rural area